camdenboren/alc-calc/README.md

 App bundles for Linux and macOS users **not** using Nix will also be provided on each release

-You can generate these bundles manually by cloning and adding system dependencies (**linux-only**, tested on Ubuntu 24.04–don't use NixOS since it breaks the bundle for non-Nix users)
+You can generate these bundles manually by

+> [!**Linux only**] Cloning and adding system dependencies (tested on Ubuntu 24.04–don't use NixOS since it breaks the bundle for non-Nix users)

 ```shell
 {